-Dear Mr. Electrician: I received several estimates from local contractors for a series of small electrical projects in my home.
+Dear Mr. Electrician: What are your thoughts about using cheap foreign labor to work on your home?
+I received several estimates from local contractors for a series of small electrical projects in my home.
 All of the prices were higher than my budget allows.
 A neighbor’s visiting relative is currently painting my house.
 He said that he does electrical work in his country and offered to do some of the electrical items on my list for a ridiculously low price.
-Should I use this worker from a foreign land to install electrical wiring in my home?

 Something else to consider is that this worker from a foreign land is not likely to have any safety training.
-He may not wear protective clothing and steel toe shoes.
+He may not wear protective clothing and steel-toe work shoes.
 He may overwork physically because that’s how they do it back home.
 If he gets injured on your property while working for you, you may have some legal problems.

-I realize that there are budgetary constraints for your home improvement projects, however poor wiring practices can cause injury, death and/or destruction.
+I realize that there are budgetary constraints for your home improvement projects.
+However, poor wiring practices can cause injury, death, and/or destruction.
 Obvious mistakes may even lower your home’s value.
-Quite often a wiring shortcoming may not manifest itself in the form of a fire or sparks until months or even years later, long after your worker has returned to his home country.
+Quite often, a wiring shortcoming may not manifest as a fire or sparks until months or even years later, long after your worker has returned to his home country.

-You could also offer to take care of all of the cleaning and garbage disposal after work is completed.
+You could also offer to take care of the cleaning and garbage disposal after the work is completed.
 That would save some labor.
-If you are able, you could offer to act as his or hers helper or “Gofer”.
+If you can, you could act as his or her helper or “Gofer.”
 You could also offer to drive over to the contractor’s supplier and pick up his or her ordered electrical supplies for your job.

-This post might be of interest to you.
+My post on purchasing materials might be of interest to you.